zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 - Users should have an about screen that shows the user profile, order history and payment options. - `About MFE`

 It will be split into 3 MFEs and 1 shell app.

-![Integration approaches][integration-approaches]
-*Figure: Each micro frontend is deployed via an example app independently, and only the shell app is released to production.*

 By the way, Our demo app is an iOS app, that is built via SwiftUI and Swift package.
 If you like you can also use UIKit or Podfile.
 It's worth pointing out that this architecture is suitable for Android as well.
 We choose iOS here because we are familiar with them.